Realife-Brahmin/Mentors_Without_Borders/README.md

 Students who wish to be a part of the free course may [email](mailto:aryan.r.jha@gmail.com) me for the Slack Channel link.

 ## How does the course work?
 - The course is almost entirely done asynchronously.
-While there is a weekly contact hour (Saturday 12 Noon Pacific Time), it is reserved for doubts in exercise problems, troubleshooting sessions, etc.
+While there is a weekly contact hour (Tuesday 10PM Pacific Time), it is reserved for doubts in exercise problems, troubleshooting sessions, etc.
 - Primary mode of continuous interaction throughout the week with me will be via Slack messaging.

 ## Intended Outcome of the course